northeastern-rc/rc-public-documentation/docs/source/best-practices/transition.md

 ## New Logins

-You will want to update your commands to ssh in, as well as login in via the Open OnDemand website.
+You will want to update your commands to [connect to the cluster](https://rc-docs.northeastern.edu/en/explorer-main/connectingtocluster/index.html).

+The [Open OnDemand website](ood.explorer.northeastern.edu) has also been updated and provides graphical interface to many applications (Jupyterlab, R, MATLAB etc).

 ## New Storage Directory Name